openspending/Farm-Subsidy/docs/index.rst

   `GitHub repository <https://github.com/openspending/farmsubsidy-scrapers>`_.

 .. note::
+   This document - especially the definition for new data format starting in 2013 in the ``scraper`` section (see: :ref:`scraper_data_format`) is currently in **DRAFT** status, which means that there will be some changes in the next weeks.
+For recent changes see both the ``website changelog`` (:ref:`website_changelog`) and the ``scraper_changelog`` (:ref:`scraper_changelog`).

+   *This doesn't mean, that you shouldn't write your scraper yet* since life is a long quite (and ever changing) river and 80+ percent of your work will be able to be kept.
+Just be aware that there might be the need of some last changes to get everything to work!

-   Current work in progress, for remarks or questions please contact `holgerd77 <https://github.com/holgerd77>`_  on Github (March 10th, 2014).
+   For remarks or questions please contact `holgerd77 <https://github.com/holgerd77>`_  on Github (March 15th, 2014).

 User Manual
 -----------